 Lets over simplify and say that there are four basic ideas on how to make a breech plug.
 Two are bad ideas, and two work well with the back pressure burning powder generates:

 1. Don't even try to seal the primer and vent the back pressure (ie Blow-Back) into the action; let it leak out.
-This makes a horrible mess, and tends to shorten the life of the system as sticky goo covers everything.
+This makes a horrible mess, and tends to shorten the life of the system as sticky corrosive goo covers everything.
+This also tends to send flying fragment primers and percussion caps into things, like the shooter.
 Also these systems won't work with Blackhorn209 as it has to be sealed up.
 (BAD IDEA)

 2. Seal up the 209 without an expansion chamber and vent liner: Direct all the heat into the powder charge but blow up the primer/cap due to blow back, and then have blow back escape where ever it goes.

 This tends to drop accuracy as you don't control the time nor pressure when the rupture occurs.
-Plus is makes a mess and sends pieces of primer all over the place (Blackhorn209 does't like this either and can give you unreliable performance).
-Most of all: Flying primer fragments are dangerous!
+Plus just like #1 above, it makes a mess and sends pieces of primer all over the place.
+And just like #1 above, Blackhorn209 does't like this will yield unreliable performance at best.
+Again: Flying primer fragments are dangerous!
 (BAD IDEA)

 3. Seal the 209 up with an expansion chamber that has a small orifice at the end to deal with the back pressure the powder charge generates.